pyeventsourcing/eventsourcing/README.md

 ## Motivation and Inspiration

 Event sourcing is really fantastic, but there doesn't appear to be a general library for event sourcing in Python.
+This can present a dilemma at the start of a project: whether or not to delay so that the basics can be put in place.
 The 'rewind' package is coded to work with ZeroMQ.
-The 'event-store' looks to be along the right lines, but provides a particular event store rather than broader range of elements of event sourcing which can be flexibly and optionally combined.
+The 'event-store' looks to be along the right lines, but provides a particular event store rather than broader range of elements of event sourcing which can be easily extended and optionally combined to make event sourced applications that support their domain.

-Although the event sourcing patterns are each quite simple, and they can be reproduced in code for each project, they do suggest cohesive mechanisms, for example applying and publishing the events generated within domain entities, storing and retrieving the events, replaying the stored events to obtain the entities, and projecting views of the event stream that are persisted in other models.
+Although the event sourcing patterns are each quite simple, and they can be reproduced in code for each project, they do suggest cohesive mechanisms, for example applying and publishing the events generated within domain entities, storing and retrieving selections of the events in a highly scalable manner, replaying the stored events for a particular entity to obtain the current state, and projecting views of the event stream that are persisted in other models.
 Quoting from the "Cohesive Mechanism" pages in Eric Evan's Domain Driven Design book:

 _"Therefore: Partition a conceptually COHESIVE MECHANISM into a separate lightweight framework.
 Particularly watch for formalisms for well-documented categories of of algorithms.
 Expose the capabilities of the framework with an INTENTION-REVEALING INTERFACE.
 Now the other elements of the domain can focus on expressing the problem ("what"), delegating the intricacies of the solution ("how") to the framework."_

+The list of features below, and the examples beneath, present the 'interfaces' and hopefully the intentions for this library.
+The intricacies of the library mechanisms can be found in the library source code.

 Inspiration: